niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

                     }
 ```

 A subdivision of the sentence is the phrase.
 Phrases and sentences have their own ID.
-Obviously, such demarcations are only present in the JSON if the editor of the project (in this case Gábor Zólyomi of [ETCSRI][etcsri]) has marked such units (sentences and phrases) in the source files.
+Obviously, such demarcations are only present in the JSON if the editor of the project (in this case Gábor Zólyomi of [ETCSRI](http://oracc.org/etcsri)) has marked such units (sentences and phrases) in the source files.
 In order to enable the `parsejson()` function to keep track of sentences, one may simply add another `if` statement to the code, store the sentence ID in the `meta_d` dictionary and add that ID to each word in the list of lemmas:

 ```python
 def parsejson(text, meta_d):  # this version captures sentence IDs